 If you go during peak times such as Holidays, School Breaks, and Summer for some areas, you will end up paying WAY more for the same vacation during off-peak times.

 People think we are nuts for traveling to Florida during the summer because of the heat.
 We hang out by the ocean and catch the breeze and we are just fine!
 However, we pay much less for traveling during August.

 13. Pack Light to Save on Baggage Fees

-I have budget packing down to a science.
-I pack one bag that must weight under 40 pounds on Spirit and the rest of our stuff in our personal item backpacks.
+I have my budget packing down to a science.
+I pack one bag that must weigh under 40 pounds on Spirit and the rest of our stuff in our personal item backpacks.

 We also take our car seat with a cover and stuff extra stuff in the bag such as sand toys and flip-flops.
 So yes, one bag for a family of four.

-If you have small children, you are also allowed to bring a diaper bag, which you can stuff a few diapers and add more clothing and toys for the kids if needed.
+If you have small children, you are also allowed to bring a diaper bag, in which you can stuff a few diapers, and add more clothing and toys for the kids if needed.
 Just buy more diapers when you arrive.

 We double up on shorts and bring multiple shirts that will match the same shorts.
 I tuck my shoes on the sides of the suitcase and still manage to bring at least four pairs of shoes or flip-flops and I put an extra pair of shoes in my son’s backpacks as well as sweatshirts for chilly nights or the airplane.

 I roll all of our clothing to save space and leave room for my travel-sized toiletries.
-Sometimes we will buy toiletries when we get to our travel destination because it is cheaper to buy the full sized when you arrive then spend $50-$100 for another checked bag.
+Sometimes we will buy toiletries when we get to our travel destination because it is cheaper to buy the full-sized when you arrive than spend $50-$100 for another checked bag.